• We’ve poured over 7,500 hours into researching and testing 14 online therapy platforms to bring you the most comprehensive reviews.

 Our final verdict

 Our tester particularly enjoyed the group therapy sessions included with the subscription and thought this offering made the platform stand out from some of its competitors.
-Although BetterHelp therapists cannot diagnose mental health conditions or prescribe medications, they can make referrals to mental health professionals, like psychiatrists, who can.
+Although BetterHelp therapists cannot diagnose mental health conditions or prescribe medications, they can make referrals to mental health professionals, like online psychiatrists, who can.

 Frequently asked questions